 Victoria’s vet nursing career began when she secured a trainee job at a small practice in Herne Bay, Kent.
 She worked there for two years before moving to a corporate in her home town of Canterbury for another two years.

 She recalled: “I finished my diploma while in my second job but, in all honesty, I was a bit lost.
 I didn’t know where to go with my career.
 I knew I wanted to progress so I made the decision to apply for the Nursing Edge programme with Vets Now.”

 Victoria added: “The programme really helped me make the transition to both working out of hours and to emergency because I knew what to expect and Racheal Marshall (Vets Now’s head of clinical nursing) actually warned me that it might take a while to get used to it.

 “For some people, ECC can be a little bit scary and you worry you’ll be thrown in at the deep end with loads of difficult emergencies.
 But that’s not the case.
 The support is there to give you confidence to deal with those situations.”

 You might also be interested in:

-Victoria, who works in our Gillingham clinic and is currently doing a certificate in ECC nursing, insists vet nurses who aspire to a more exciting work life will enjoy the cut and thrust of emergency.
+Victoria, who works in our Gillingham clinic, insists vet nurses who aspire to a more exciting work life will enjoy the cut and thrust of emergency.
 She also has positive words for those with ambitions to progress.